This Master’s programme is informed by the thriving 21st Century research community at the University of Lincoln.

 These programmes of study are designed for students who have a passion to pursue a conservation or heritage based research project defined by themselves, but with the support of an academic environment and supervisors.

-This intensive one-year conversion course aims to enable graduates from a non-conservation background to advance their knowledge and skills in preparation for further study or a career in the heritage sector.
+This intensive one-year conversion course aims to enable graduates from a non-conservation background to advance their knowledge and skills in the subject with access to a range of analytical equipment and technical expertise.

 Researchers in the Lincoln School of Architecture and the Built Environment contribute to an interdisciplinary community working to advance knowledge and to address emerging challenges facing the built environment industry.
 This programme is designed to support the career development of future construction science and management leaders.